 - cAMP Hunter eXpress and bioassay kits includes a specific cell line, optimized reagents, and plates for quick EFC-based chemiluminescent detection.
 Bioassays include additional optimization for high lot-to-lot reproducibility.

 - HitHunter® cAMP Assays are chemiluminescent EFC-based kits for use with both small molecules and biologics

 LeadHunter® GPCR Profiling and Eurofins Discovery Services for GPCRs

 Custom Assay Development

-- Eliminate optimization steps with an assay that has been designed and validated for use with over 125 cAMP Hunter™ cell lines
+- Eliminate optimization steps with an assay that has been designed and qualified for use with over 125 cAMP Hunter™ cell lines

-- Study biologics with reproducible assay performance without fluorescence or serum interference and no need for specialized equipment
+- Reproducible assay performance without fluorescence or serum interference and no need for specialized equipment

 Optimized for a Variety of Applications

 - Perform functional screens using small molecules or biologics (antibodies, peptides)